 Air conditioners can easily cool every room in your house with the touch of a button.
 Rather than installing a separate unit in each room, a centralized air conditioning system will allow you to cool your entire house simultaneously.

 2.)
 Intuitive & User Friendly

 You don’t have to be an industry expert to understand how to set or manually update your cooling preferences into your system.
 Air conditioners are designed to be intuitive to homeowners.
 Some types of energy-efficient air conditioners are available with remote controls!

 3.)
 High Air Quality

 Central air conditioners filter out dirt and other particulates from the air in your home.
-Not only will your home be cool, but you’ll also get to enjoy breathing higher quality air.
+If you're analyzing the benefits of purchasing an air conditioner vs a swamp cooler, a central air conditioner will provide higher quality air to each room in your living space.
 This is especially beneficial to homeowners with allergies or respiratory issues.